brainfoolong/omxwebgui/README.md

 Currently in alpha but should work.

+## Features
+* Play/Stop videos through the browser - Also mobile browser compatible
+* All hotkeys from omxplayer mapped to the webpage
+* Multilanguage
+* Permanent playlist - Just add folders and streams
+* Search for filenames with wildcards
+* Autoplay next video

 ## Requirements
 `sudo apt-get install php5-cli`
 * or when you already have a webserver installed with PHP 5.4+ than you need nothing extra :)